karan-monga/PowerBi-Dashboards/README.md

 # 📊 Power BI Dashboards

-Hey there — welcome to my collection of Power BI dashboards!
+my collection of Power BI dashboards!
-This is where I stash all the fun (and functional) data projects I’ve built using Power BI — from job market deep dives to business performance reports.
+This is my collection of Power BI dashboards - all the fun (and functional) data projects I’ve built using Power BI — from job market deep dives to business performance reports.

 Most of these were built using real-world datasets, cleaned up and shaped into something actually useful.
 Some use data pulled from [datanerd.tech](https://datanerd.tech)